 For more information about the reimbursement process, consult our

 CDIC can take control of a failing bank for a short period of time to complete its sale, merger or restructuring.
-The sale would ensure that critical banking operations continue and insured deposits are protected.
+The sale would ensure that insured deposits are protected.
 With the approval of the government, a forced sale would be used when shareholder consent of the transaction is not expected or the time to obtain consent would take too long.

 There are two types of forced sales:

 - All shares are transferred to

 CDIC and it becomes the sole shareholder to facilitate the sale